Are You Gambling Away Your Retirement?

 Recovery from gambling addiction is possible.

 My name is Randy and I’m a recovering compulsive gambler.
 My intent is to provide insight into my recovery and that of others who I have come to know during the past six and half years.
 The title Recovery Lines has special meaning for me.
 Not just about the numerous helpful resources that are available for compulsive gamblers, but also about how I viewed myself . . .

 Follow Northstar on Twitter

-Annual amount spent on daily fantasy sports in 2012
+Annual dollar amount spent on daily fantasy sports in 2012

-Annual mount spent on daily fantasy sports in 2015
+Annual dollar amount spent on daily fantasy sports in 2016